 Okay, it’s true that the EL Range binos, which are actually also rangefinders, aren’t really in the same class as the Vortex and Nikon models we’re looking at here.

 But these really are at the top of the 8×42 class and thus have the corresponding price tag to show it.
+So they deserve to be in this discussion of the best 8×42 binoculars available.

 The 8×42 EL Range binos do everything very well.
 They give you a clear picture of your target, whether it be a bird or a deer or a golf ball.

 These are probably not the best rangefinders in the world, but they do a decent job out to about 1000 yards.
+If you need to go beyond that, you’re getting into really specialized territory.

 For more details, check out a complete review in this article.